cs421sp21-homework/project-g13/docs/roadmap.md

 - As a user, I would like to join a group so I can decide with my friends where to eat as a group.
 - As a user, I would like to create a group so that I can decide where to eat with my friends.
 - As a group, we would like to have a group ID so that joining groups are easier.
+- As a user, I would like to mark a restaurant as appealing or not during a “swiping event” so that I can narrow down my options.
 - As a group, we would like to be notified when we find a match so that we know we have found a place to eat at.
 - As a group, we would like the “swiping event” to end after a certain amount of restaurants if no match was found so that it doesn’t go on forever.